Are you getting postpartum headaches everyday?

 Estrogen is quite important in the development of your baby as it helps to stimulate hormone production and helps your baby to grow.

-Is another hormone that a woman experiences during pregnancy.
+Oxytocin is another hormone that a woman experiences during pregnancy.
 Oxytocin is responsible for kicking off labor.

 Relaxin’s job is to soften the ligaments around your pelvic bones.
 It does this to prepare your body for going into labor.